 Can AP credit be used to fulfill prerequisite requirements?

-Yes, AP and IB credit can be used to fulfill prerequisite course requirements.
+Yes, AP, IB, and A-Level credit can be used to fulfill prerequisite course requirements.
 Please note that AP Econ credit will appear as ECON 101X for 2 credits on your transcript, and while this is not considered exactly equivalent to Econ 101 at UM, it is acceptable for the OS prereq.
 If you plan to take further courses in Econ, however, you must complete Econ 101 at UM or take an equivalent transfer course at another college or university.

 Can I transfer in my prerequisite courses from another institution?